shawngraham/graham-for-keywords/short-list-artefacts.md

 ## Open Notebook History
 ![img](/img/history-wcalebmcdaniel-wiki-screenshot.png)
-+ Artificat Type: blog reflections
++ Artifact Type: blog reflection
 + Source Url: http://wcm1.web.rice.edu/open-notebook-history.html
 + Artefact Permissions: CC BY-SA 3.0
 + Creator and Affiliation: W. Caleb McDaniel
 McDaniel opens a dialogue with proponents of so-called 'open notebook science', and situates it within practices familiar to historians (a process similar to what Chad Black has called, ['Hacking the Papers of You'](https://parezcoydigo.wordpress.com/2010/05/28/the-individual-research-archive-hacking-the-papers-of-you/)).
 McDaniel argues that we cannot know the full value of what we have until we allow others to see it; if we did so, while the work was in progress, "we also open new avenues of interpretation, uncover new linkages between things we would otherwise have persisted in seeing as unconnected, and create new opportunities for collaboration with fellow travelers."
 He outlines the use of Gitit, a personal wiki program combined with Git versioning control, for maintaining such a notebook.
-Gitit has a steep learning curve; others might want to use a combination of text editor ang github repository to achieve the same effect.
+Gitit has a steep learning curve; others might want to use a combination of text editor and github repository to achieve the same effect.

 ## Writing in Public
 [Writing in Public, Michelle Moravec](http://michellemoravec.com/michelle-moravec/) Michelle's work is a fearless example of putting it all out there, and I direct my students to reflect on this.